 To find out more information on what can and cannot go into your recycling bins and boxes at home, visit our TWBC guidance page here: Recycling bin or Recycling box.

-The Blaise Quarry Biogas Plant, a new Anaerobic Digestion (AD) facility located near West Malling in South East England, was built to allow the recovery or a mix of recovery and disposal of non-hazardous food waste and green waste.
-The plant generates 700 nm³/h of renewable green gas, which will be supplied to the region’s heat and power sectors.
+- The Blaise Quarry Biogas Plant, a new Anaerobic Digestion (AD) facility located near West Malling in South East England, was built to allow the recovery or a mix of recovery and disposal of non-hazardous food waste and green waste.
+The plant generates 700 nm³/h of renewable green gas, which powers the plant and is fed to the national grid, generating enough energy for 3,600 homes and producing liquid fertilizer for farms.
+Garden waste is composted into nutrient-rich, peat-free compost for use in farming.

 What about allotments and composting?